beancount/docs/docs/12_exporting_your_portfolio.md

 If you want to include cash commodities, you need to find such a commodity for each of the cash currencies you have on your books and tell Beancount about them.
 Typically that will be only one or two currencies.

-You declare them by append the special value “MONEY” for the “export” field, specifying which currency this commodity represents, like this:
+You declare them by append the special value “`MONEY`” for the “`export`” field, specifying which currency this commodity represents, like this:

     1900-01-01 commodity VMMXX
       export: "MUTF:VMMXX (MONEY:USD)"